NevermindNilas/TheAnimeScripter/README.md

 - Added scripts to make it easier to get things going.
 - Added SwinIR.
 - Added Compact, half baked ultracompact.
+- Added FFMPEG Encoding using moviepy to Cugan - with more to come